Platform Integration: Getting started with i.MX RT1050

 Make sure that you have got the following software packages:

 ★Embedded Wizard Studio (Evaluation Edition, Starter Edition or Professional Edition)

 ★Embedded Wizard Build Environment for MIMXRT1050-EVK

-If you want to use the Free edition of Embedded Wizard Studio and the iMX_RT Platform Package, please register on our website and select the target MIMXRT1050-EVK.
+If you want to use the free Evaluation Edition of Embedded Wizard Studio and the iMX_RT Platform Package, please register on our website and select the target MIMXRT1050-EVK.
 Then you can download the above software packages.

-All customers who licensed Embedded Wizard can visit our download center to get the above software packages.
+All customers who licensed Embedded Wizard can visit our download center to get the above software packages (Starter or Professional Edition).